Statutes

 The Board of Management shall regulate the internal administration of the Association in Terms of Reference, which shall be submitted to the General Assembly for approval.

-The Board of Management may delegate specific powers of authority to members of the Board, members of the Association, or to third parties.
-Such powers of authority shall be limited to the specific scope and duration set forth by the Board of Management.
+The Board of Management may delegate special powers to members of the Board, to members of the Association or to third parties.
+Such special powers shall be limited to the scope and duration determined by the Board of Management.

 Article 13